mccurcio/mcc-ds-material/README.md

     - **BASH, Python, MySQL, GIT, Linux**, ...
     - **Love these**; they are more like terse notes for a quick reference.

-### Data Visualization - Under Construction
+### Data Visualization

-- Possible candidates are
-    -
+- Slack Group and Website: [Data Visualization Society](https://www.datavisualizationsociety.com/)

 ### R-cran